Address:Queen Alexandra College

 Based in Birmingham, the College has been at its current location since 1903 and offers an innovative, holistic approach to learning and support.
 We welcome students who come to our College from all over the country – as well as many who are local to us.

-In addition to supporting people who have a visual impairment, we offer support and guidance for students with autistic spectrum conditions, those with moderate to severe learning difficulties, students with physical disabilities and those with other needs.
+In addition to supporting people who have a visual impairment, we offer support and guidance for students with autistic spectrum conditions, those with moderate to severe learning difficulties, students with physical and other disabilities.